eliot1335/Interactive-Movie-Maps/README.md

-# Project Title: Movie Visualizations
+# Movie Visualizations

+One Paragraph of project description goes here

+## Getting Started

 1. Create a flask app using MongoDB.
     * Create an ETL file that parses the CSV and creates the MongoDB.